PlasticDigits/ustr-cmm/docs/ECONOMICS.md

 Visit **[CL8Y.com](https://cl8y.com)**

 The CL8Y community supports the TerraClassic ecosystem and is building the governance infrastructure for USTR CMM.
 Governance specifics—including node distribution, voting weights, and quorum requirements—are managed by that community.

+### Multi-Sig Security Layer (Phase 2)

+Before full DAO governance, a multi-sig layer provides security:

+**Key Points:**
+- **3-of-5 threshold scheme** (or similar)
+- Multi-sig signers are **security volunteers only**—they receive no ownership, profits, or financial benefits
+- **Dev admin retains sole proposal creation authority**—signers cannot create proposals
+- Multi-sig acts as a **veto-only system** to prevent compromised admin actions
+- A dashboard provides **human-readable proposal explanations** so signers can make informed decisions
+- This design prevents both:
+  - Compromised admin keys from unilaterally harming the protocol
+  - Multi-sig signer inexperience or key loss from blocking operations

 ---